 Luckily for Disney, Episode 9 isn’t scheduled to start production until the beginning of 2018 so Kathleen Kennedy has ample time to find a replacement.

 As for the next steps for Disney, many are already speculating who should take over as director.
-There’s so many great options out there.
+There are so many great options out there.
 However, Disney needs to get this right.
 At this point, they can’t afford another mistake without delaying the project.
 I would assume some clarification on the vision for Star Wars has already taken place within the company.
 Each decision from here on needs to have that vision at the forefront.
 If Disney isn’t careful moving forward, we’ll have some more serious problems on our hands.

 Thanks for reading!
 What are your thoughts on Colin Trevorrow leaving Episode 9?
 Comment down below!